This tutorial demonstrates how to save a file as read-only in Excel and Google Sheets.

 - The Protected sheets and ranges section appears on the right side.
 Click Add a sheet or range.

-- (1) Enter a description of the protection.
-Then (2) under Sheet, (3) choose a sheet to protect and (4) click Set permissions.
+- Type in a description of the protection.
+Then under Sheet, choose a sheet to protect and click Set permissions.

-- You can set three types of editing permissions:
+- You have three options for editing permissions:

 - Show a warning when editing